Kalispell – Glacier National Park

 Black bears and grizzly bears love huckleberries too.
 Safety from bears is a concern of pickers.
 Advice: if you go, always be on lookout for bears and carry bear spray for protection.

-If you want to enjoy nature and avoid touristy destinations, visit the National Forest in far northwest Montana.
-Kootenai National Forest is a largely uninhabited mountainous area with vast forests and wild rivers.
+If you enjoy nature and want to avoid touristy destinations, visit Kootenai National Forest, a largely uninhabited mountainous area with vast forests and wild rivers.
 The Yaak Valley and Yaak River are a path through the mountains.
 Wildlife abound in the Yaak.
-Access is by Montana Highway 508, a road that follows the Yaak River as it meanders through Yaak Valley.
+Access is by Montana Highway 508, a road that follows the Yaak River as it meanders through the Yaak Valley.
 To get a flavor of this area before you go, watch the History Channel and view the “Mountain Men” series, a segment of which features Tom Oar, a local who has lived and survived in the Yaak for over 35 years.
-The Yaak is a cool place.
+The Yaak is a special place.

-Lake Koocanusa is another treasure in northwest Montana.
+Lake Koocanusa is a genuine treasure in northwest Montana.
 This huge lake was created by a dam built on the Kootenai River.
 Montana State Highway 37 connects Libby with Eureka and runs along the east side of Lake Koocanusa.
-Many recreational opportunities await tourists who want to experience wilderness areas.
+Many recreational opportunities await tourists.
 Local promoters say this area is “Glacier Park without the crowds.”
 Well, not by any stretch Glacier Park, but still attractive.
 Go and check out everything that Kootenai National Forest and local communities have to offer.

 More wilderness is located east of Montana State Highway 83.
 This area extends over 80 miles south from Glacier National Park and is divided into three parts: Great Bear Wilderness, Bob Marshall Wilderness, and Scapegoat Wilderness.
 Combined this area is larger than Delaware and very remote.
 Wilderness areas can be hard to navigate.
 If you go, a local guide service may help you have a more enjoyable experience.